 In the past, Grandfriends Day has been a special afternoon or morning where Lower School and Middle School grandparents or special friends come and enjoy that time with their AIM student, touring the different classrooms and learning about what happens during a school day.
 With health and safety in mind, we will be looking to put together a committee to help plan activities that can be done over zoom this year.

 SCHOLASTIC BOOK FAIR (Fall and Spring)

-The APC hosts a book fair each spring to celebrate reading and to prepare for summer reading assignments.
+The APC hosts a book fair to celebrate reading.
 Volunteers are needed to set up and break down the book fair, assist children with book selections during the day, replenish items on the shelves, and to operate cash registers.